 Besides getting to know your roommate, making new friends, seeing old ones, and going to Cookout at midnight, you will want to take part in the campus activities planned by students for students.
 Several organizations on campus offer you opportunities for spiritual growth, service, athletic competition, and fun and fellowship as you get to know other Milligan students.

 Campus Activities Board (CAB) is the first place to start for filling your social calendar and finding fun ways to hang out on campus and around Johnson City.
-CAB starts the year off right with the annual Welcome Back Week, August 18-24, where we celebrate the last days of summer by hanging out at the ballpark, listening to an outdoor concert and grilling out, seeing who wins The Game, and laying back at the local Drive-In.
+CAB starts the year off right with the annual Welcome Week, August 16-22, where we celebrate the final days of summer by hanging out at the ballpark, playing cornhole, seeing who wins The Game, and relaxing at the local Drive-In.

 Always the center of the action, CAB hosts numerous campus activities and social events throughout the year.
 There is something for everyone from film events, dances, concerts and coffeehouses, to beach trips and a day even more exciting than Christmas, Wonderful Wednesday!
-This year in particular you can be on the lookout for a TWIRP Week full of awesome activities, ski trips to North Carolina, the Air Band competition, and our infamous water tag game called GOTCHA!
+This year in particular you can be on the lookout for a TWIRP Week full of fun, adventurous trips, the annual Air Band competition, and much much more!

 Be on the lookout for RUSH DAY in the first weeks of class.
 It’s your chance to get out there and see all the clubs and organizations there are to be a part of.
 There is something for everyone, but remember, if you don't see it–start it!

 SGA is a group of hard working students dedicated to improving campus life.
 We are excited about the upcoming school year.
 Event planning is underway and we hope that you will get involved.
-You can expect events such as Rush Day, Homecoming Dance and parade, Family Weekend.
+You can expect events such as Rush Day, Homecoming week, Family Weekend, and That Big Party!
 On the other hand, SGA is not only about planning school functions.
 We are an organization that represents the student body.
 Whether it be academics, school programs, or spiritual formation, our team is there to support student opinion.
 Get ready for a year filled with spirit and excitement.

 |Campus Life is brimming with activities and events to attend, people to meet, conversations to have, lessons to learn, and new experiences to brave.
 It's going to be YOUR college experience and it will only be what you make of it.
 So put yourself out there, try new things, and get involved!
 This is where college really happens.
 Bring it on!|